-You treasure your First Communion gifts for life; so, when you're giving, it's good to give something special.
+You treasure your First Communion gifts for life; so, when you're on the giving end, it's good to give something special.
 Your children will treasure their First Communion missals and rosaries their whole lives and so will adults.

 You'll be so glad when all your children have made their First Communion!
 I am. :-)